wyeworks/boom/README.md

 It was inspired by the [ExceptionNotification](https://github.com/smartinez87/exception_notification) gem that provides a similar functionality for Rack/Rails applications.

+You can read the full documentation at [https://hexdocs.pm/boom_notifier](https://hexdocs.pm/boom_notifier).

 ## Installation

-The package can be installed by adding `boom` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `boom_notifier` to your list of dependencies in `mix.exs`:

 ```elixir